HSTR-Net: Reference Based Video Super-resolution with Dual Cameras: Related Work

 The application of attention-based networks in RefSR is quite natural, as it can facilitate patch matching through self-attention mechanisms.
 In many instances, attention-based RefSR approaches have focused on conducting global patch matching using a combination of hard and soft attention mechanisms~\citep{yang2020learning, lin2021residual, liu2022dsma}.
 Hard attention is typically employed to identify the most similar patches between the $REF$ and $LR$ images.
 This involves an exhaustive iteration over all possible patch pairs to determine the best matches.
 Subsequently, soft attention comes into play, assigning weights to each patch matching in the final result.
-The purpose of soft attention is to ensure that the contribution of each match is appropriately considered and prevents treating all patch pairs as equally significant.~\citep{jiang2021robust} integrates attention mechanisms into the fusion process.
-An attention map is generated based on extracted features and patch correspondences, with the goal of achieving a focused and enhanced fusion.
-While these attention-based strategies are valuable, they are often computationally demanding and they may not be sufficient to address all the complexities of RefSR for video sequences employed in WAS.
+The purpose of soft attention is to ensure that the contribution of each match is fairly considered and eliminating the risk of treating all patch pairs as equally significant.~\citep{jiang2021robust} integrates attention mechanisms into the fusion process.
+An attention map is generated based on extracted features and patch correspondences, with the goal of achieving a focused and enhanced fusion. \citep{cao2022datsr} integrates the Swin transformer to replace the traditional ResBlock for feature aggregation, significantly enhancing model performance, yet also increasing model complexity and runtime.
+While these attention-based strategies are valuable, they are often computationally demanding and they may not be sufficient to address all the complexities of RefSR for video sequences exhibiting complex motion.